 We have an extensive repository of custom developed tools and exploits at our disposal that can be used to bring to life the advanced attack techniques of the chaotic actors that may target your business.
 These, coupled with our unique reporting style, means you are ensured the very best testing results and experience.

 At a high level, there are four stages to our general penetration tests.
 These are Pre-Test, Testing, Reporting and Review.
 This can be seen on the right in our typical penetration test process flow.

 The most important part when considering your penetration test is the scope.
-The scope is what defines at objects or assets that require testing.
+The scope is what defines which objects or assets require testing.

-Defining a scipe can be relatively simple.
+Defining a scope can be relatively simple.
 The whole scope may be a single system or application where the boundaries are clearly defined.
 In other cases the scope will be more complex.
 For example, when conducting a PCI-DSS penetration test the scope must meet the requirements of section 11.3 of the PCI-DSS.
 In this example it will need us to verify the scope for testing to ensure that the scope adaquately covers all in-scope systems.

 For simple requirements we can typically scope a test accurately via a phone call or email, more complex tests will require a scoping form to be completed.

 The testing phase is where all our skill and experiance come into play.
 Communication is key to the delivery of a good security testing engagement.
 You will receive communication from your tester at intervals defined during the Pre-Test discussions.
 Typically this will be towards the end of each day.

 Arguably the most complicated part of the engagement, this can sometimes be one of the most time consuming phases.
 Reporting takes all of the raw technical output from the test and turns it into a readable document.
 Depending on the type of test booked, there may additionally be csv files of vulnerabilities, screencasts of exploitations in action and access to a private file repository to download files.